-- 1. Read Chapter 1 (Text: Young Offenders and Juvenile Justice, 4th ed.) - 2.
+- Read Chapter 1 of textbook - 2.
 Read the Youth Criminal Justice Act in the Canadian Criminal Code. - 3.
 As a result of your reading assignment, write down three questions that you would like to have clarified or discussed in class. - 4.
 Prepare for a test based on the assigned readings. - 5.
 Read this course outline and be prepared to discuss in class.